ethereum/go-ethereum/docs/interacting-with-geth/javascript-console-contracts.md

 These are all the data required to deploy the contract using the Geth Javascript console.
 Open the Javascript console using `./geth attach geth.ipc`.

-Now, for convenice we can store the abi and bytecode in variables in the console:
+Now, for convenience we can store the abi and bytecode in variables in the console:

 ```js
 var abi = [